Spark

 Offchain UTXO transfers are co-signed by the user and a federation of operators.
 Users trust this federation for liveness and ensuring the system remains operational.

-Spark currently has two members in its statechain entity; Lightspark and Flashnet.
+Spark currently operates with two members in its statechain entity federation: Lightspark and Flashnet.
+Both are publicly known companies that risk damaging their reputation if they act maliciously.

 Finality Guarantees